What is a Public Blockchain?

 1. Higher Transparency

 While introducing public blockchain technology to the world, Satoshi showed the world what liberty in financial transactions looked like.
 Central banks and authorities have always hidden the transaction processes from the public and charged various fees to transfer money from one place to another.
 A public blockchain ledger is completely transparent, and anyone can read the information related to each transaction.
-Every participant can keep a track of any transaction that they want.
+Every participant can keep a track of any transaction that they want – from the transaction initiation stage through its finality.
 This removes the need for a third party to confirm the transaction.
 Public blockchain keeps things out in the public eye to earn the trust of its users.
-Also, the data can be validated by anyone, and the whole system flows with the help of each participant.
+Also, the data can be validated by anyone, and the whole system flows seamlessly with the help of each participant.

 2. Fully Decentralized Structure

 One of the biggest advantages of public blockchains is the decentralization it offers.
 This technology creates a ledger that can be accessed and edited by anyone with an active internet connection.
-The edits cannot be done to already added blocks, but users can pick up a transaction, validate it and add it to the block.
+The edits cannot be done to already added blocks, but users can pick up a new transaction, validate it and add it to the block.
 The flow of information on a public blockchain only occurs in this manner.
-All the nodes in the network have a copy of the whole ledger, and they can use consensus mechanisms like proof of work or proof of stake to validate the blocks.
+All the nodes in the network have a copy of the whole or partial ledger, and they can use consensus mechanisms to validate the blocks.
 There is no requirement for a central authority in a public blockchain ledger.

-Another of the key advantages of public blockchain networks is that they offer user authority from the very base.
-This means that any participant with active internet on their device can download the ledger and access the information regarding the transactions.
-There is no access denial on the whole ledger, making it easier for every participant to access the data.
-It also means there is no place for an evil central authority in the public blockchain ledger.
+Another of the key advantages of public blockchain is that they offer universal access to anyone honestly willing to secure the network.
+This means that any participant with active internet on their device can download the ledger and validate the transactions.
+There are typically no permission controls or permission levels, making it easier for every participant to access the data.
+It also means there is no central authority controlling the public blockchain ledger and its operations.
+Autonomous network protocols sanction any deceptive or malicious nodes.
+Additionally, the resources needed to alter or manipulate data on a blockchain are prohibitively high.

 Public Blockchain Examples

-When Satoshi Nakamoto first launched Bitcoin, even he might not have thought that his idea would travel such a long journey so fast.
-In just ten years, Bitcoin has become one of the world’s biggest assets and helps bring decentralization to the financial world.
+When the pseudonymous Satoshi Nakamoto first launched Bitcoin, even they might not have thought that their idea would travel such a long journey so fast.
+In just 12 years, Bitcoin network alone reached an all time high (ATH) of over $1 trillion in market cap compared to other traditional institutions that took three or four decades to reach that figure .
 We do hope with this post, you have the answer to ‘what is a public blockchain?’.
-Like every other asset, various public blockchain examples have their shortcomings too.
-But the bigger fact is that public blockchain networks help bring decentralization to the world.
+Like every other technological innovation/network, public blockchains do have their shortcomings but those shortcomings are mostly self-imposed to maintain its high level of decentralization and security removed from the centralized abuse and inefficiencies.

 Layer 1 Crypto Projects 2022 | DDoS Mitigation | What is a Blockchain Fork | Types of Decentralization in Blockchain | Physical Layer in OSI Model | What is a Crypto Exchange | Biggest NFT Marketplace | Hard Fork vs Soft Fork | Zcash Mining | What is Layer 1 Blockchain | TVL Blockchain | How Lisk Works | Risk and Challenges of NFTs | Best Cross Chain Bridge | What is a Mainnet | Types of Sharded Blockchain | Wrapped Crypto | Blockchain Vs Quantum Computing | How Do Crypto Faucets Work | Cryptocurrency Business Model